-IoT or Internet of Things is gradually making inroads into most dimensions of our lives.
+IoT or the Internet of Things is gradually making inroads into most dimensions of our lives.
 It’s making our lives simpler.
-Still, we have no idea of how well things can turn out to be when AI/ML and IOT act in tandem.
-IoT product development with AI and ML can potentially revolutionize the IoT implementations.
+Still, we have no idea of how well things can turn out to be when AI/ML and IoT act in tandem.
+IoT product development with AI and ML can potentially revolutionize IoT implementations.

 Although AI, ML and IoT are related concepts with certain overlapping features, they are still quite different from one another.
 Here’s how.